Driver's License Privileges After DUI

 The length of time that licenses are suspended for depends on the number of times people have been convicted of OVI and their alleged blood alcohol concentrations (BACs) at the time of their arrests or refusal to submit to such tests.
 Alleged offenders have to file an appeal of their Administrative License Suspension (ALS) at or within 30 days of their initial appearances.

 Ohio Lawyer for Help with Driving Privileges After an OVI

-Brian Joslyn is an experienced Columbus DUI attorney with an extensive knowledge of chemical testing procedures and ALS hearings.
+Brian Joslyn is an experienced Cincinnati DUI attorney with an extensive knowledge of chemical testing procedures and ALS hearings.
 Let him review your case during a free consultation by calling (513) 339-6289 right now.

 - How does the administrative license suspension work in Ohio?

 - What happens if the alleged offender is a commercial driver?